-For waste management authorities and landfills, worn out tires are among one of the most problematic and largest sources of waste.
-But tire recycling offers a number of profitable business opportunities as rubber can be reused in different ways.
+For waste management authorities and landfills, worn-out tires are one of the most problematic and substantial sources of waste.
+But tire recycling offers several profitable business opportunities since rubber can be reused in different ways.

 A Growing Opportunity

 For too long, old tires were stockpiled.
-According to the U.S. Tire Manufacturers Association (USTMA) https://www.ustires.org/scrap-tire-markets, only 11 percent of old tires were "consumed in beneficial end-use markets" in 1990.
-By 2015, end-use markets consumed 87.9 percent of scrap tire generation.
+In 1990, only 11% of old tires were recycled into end-use markets.
+With the growth of tire-recycling programs, however, by 2017, end-use markets consumed 81.4% of scrap tire generation.

-Tire-Derived Fuel (TDF).
-TDF generates more heat than a similar weight of coal.
+- Tire-derived fuel (TDF): TDF generates more heat than a similar weight of coal.
 As such, TDF provides an attractive and cleaner alternative to coal for use in cement kilns, pulp and paper mills, and electric utility boilers.
-In 2015 the TDF market consumed 117 million scrap tires, over 48 percent of the annual U.S. scrap tire generation.
+In 2017, the TDF market consumed 106 million scrap tires, over 43% of the annual U.S. scrap tire generation.

-Ground Rubber Applications: Ground rubber is produced by grinding scrap tires into small pieces of varying sizes.
+- Ground rubber applications: Ground rubber is produced by grinding scrap tires into small pieces of varying sizes.
 Popular applications include rubber mats, landscaping mulch, rubber products and mats, and rubber-modified asphalt.
-Ground rubber made use of 62 million scrap tires in 2015, over 25 percent of scrap tire generation.
+Ground rubber made use of 62 million scrap tires in 2017, over 25% of scrap tire generation.

-Civil Engineering: Shredded tires are becoming more popular as a substitute for sand or clay in landfill and road construction, landfill cover, septic tank fields and many construction jobs.
-Civil engineering applications made use of 17 million of tires in 2015, around 7.7 percent of the total.
+- Civil engineering: Shredded tires are becoming more popular as a substitute for sand or clay in road and landfill construction, landfill cover, septic tank fields, and many construction jobs.
+Civil engineering applications made use of 19 million tires in 2017, around 7.9% of the total.

-Other Markets: Other scrap tire opportunities include powering electric arc furnaces, professionally engineered tire bales, and products punched, stamped or pressed from scrap tires.
-These activities account for about another 7 percent of production.
+- Other markets: Other scrap tire opportunities include powering electric arc furnaces, professionally engineered tire bales, and products punched, stamped, or pressed from scrap tires.
+These activities account for about another 7.4% of production.

 1. Find Sources and Markets for Your Output

-As a first step in exploring the opportunity to start a tire shredding business, you first need to identify local opportunities to source old tires, and for customers to purchase your processed scrap.
+As a first step in exploring the opportunity to start a tire-shredding business, you need to identify local opportunities to source old tires and sell your processed scrap to customers.
 It pays to "follow the old tires" in order to understand what happens to them.
 Are they being regularly picked up?
 Where do they go?
 Check out the ongoing scrap tire businesses in your area.
-If you see tire accumulations, are there unfulfilled needs for old tire removal, or customers interested in purchasing the processed material?
+If you see tire accumulations, are there unfulfilled needs for old tire removal or customers interested in purchasing the processed material?

 2. Identify Potential Site Locations

 The optimal site location depends on several variables.
 Some of them are predicated on minimizing freight costs related to bringing in scrap tires and shipping out processed material.
-And while tire source and markets are of critical importance, it goes without saying that other business location factors must be considered such as zoning and permits, environmental considerations, adequate space for storage, unloading and loading, as well as road access.
+And while tire source and markets are of critical importance, you must consider other business location factors, such as zoning and permits, environmental considerations, adequate space for storage, unloading and loading, as well as road access.

 3. Prepare a Complete Business Plan

-Once you have a complete business plan, including a financial strategy, you are ready to set up shop in terms of renting a property, if necessary, as well as acquiring the machinery necessary for a tire recycling business.
-As you already inquired for prices need equipment at the time of preparing your business plan, you have some confidence as you go about the business of acquiring machinery.
+Once you have a complete business plan, including a financial strategy, you're ready to set up shop.
+You'll likely need to rent a property and acquire the machinery necessary for a tire-recycling business.
+Since you already researched equipment prices while preparing your business plan, you should have some confidence as you go about acquiring machinery.

-When you have bought and installed your equipment, you can start operation of your business.
-Hire an adequate number of employees to collect, transport, clean and shred old, worn out tires and for conversion into a saleable material.
+When you have bought and installed your equipment, you can begin operating your business.
+Hire an adequate number of employees to collect, transport, clean, and shred old, worn-out tires and for conversion into a saleable material.

-In the steps above I have outlined in a very simple fashion the rudimentary steps necessary to embark on a tire recycling business.
-Of course, there are numerous challenges and financial risks involved in any entrepreneurial venture of this nature, and anyone considering such a venture should undertake thorough due diligence.
-To explore the opportunity in more detail during your business plan development, consider attending the Scrap Tire Research and Education Foundation's Scrap to Profit Conference or subscribe to industry publications such as the Scrap Tire News.
+These are the rudimentary steps necessary to embark on opening a tire-recycling business.
+Keep in mind that the shredding or grinding of material translates to other recycling opportunities, such as asphalt shingle recycling.
+Of course, there are numerous challenges and financial risks involved in any entrepreneurial venture of this nature, so careful planning is important.
+To explore the opportunity in more detail during your business plan development, consider attending the Scrap Tire Research and Education Foundation's Scrap to Profit Conference or subscribing to industry publications, such as the Scrap Tire News.